SEO

 Title Case

 Title case capitalizes the first letter of most words.
-Example:
+Here's what it looks like:

 How to Optimize Your Website for Search Engines